Apicurio/apicurio-studio/platforms/quarkus/ws/README.md

 mvn quarkus:dev
 ```

+## Running the application from an IDE

+Another option is to run the app directly from your IDE.
+This can be done by opening
+the `StudioWsQuarkusMain` class in your idea and running (or debugging) it as a
+java application.

 ## Packaging and running the application

 By default, `mvn clean install` produces an executable JAR with the dev Quarkus configuration profile enabled, and in-memory persistence implementation.